mrametharam/crypto-price-fetcher/README.md

 - Save the Crypto Currency, Price, and Date / time it was pulled.

 [Done: 10-03-2024]Stage 1: Everything will be hardcoded and will follow a bad monolithic design.
 [Done: 10-07-2024]Stage 2: Create a web API project and add a workservice that will perform the task.
 Move configurable items into the config file.
 Implement logging with SeriLog.
-Stage 3: Implement the Clean architecture.
+[Done: 10-08-2024]Stage 3: Implement the Clean architecture.
 Stage 4: Add a front end web page to show the Crypto Currency and their current price.
 Stage 5: Update the page so that it automatically updates as soon as prices are refreshed.
 Stage 6: Add a graph that shows the trend of each Crypto Currency.